csvalpha/amber-ui/README.md

 ### With Docker
 * Build the project using `docker-compose -f docker-compose.development.yml build ui`.
 This will install the dependencies and set up the image.
 If dependencies are updated/added, you need to run this command again.

-Tip: to run commands in a container, you need to find the container's ID using the `docker ps` command first.
-Copy the ID of the container with image "amber_development_api".
+Tip: to run commands in the container, you can run the following:
-Now to run a command in that container, you can run:
 ```
-$ docker exec <CONTAINER_ID> <COMMAND>
+$ docker-compose run -f docker-compose.development.yml ui <COMMAND>
 ```
 For example:
 ```
-$ docker exec 4bde3ea072a2 yarn lint
+$ docker-compose run -f docker-compose.development.yml ui yarn lint
 ```

 ### Without Docker
 * Run `yarn add` (or `npm install`).

 ## Running / Development
-* If you're using Docker run `docker-compose -f docker-compose.development.yml up ui`, otherwise run `ember server` or `npm start`.
+* If you're using Docker you can run the project by using `docker-compose -f docker-compose.development.yml up ui`, otherwise run `ember server` or `npm start`.
 * Visit your app at [http://localhost:4200](http://localhost:4200).

 ### Code Generators